wataru-maeda/react-native-boilerplate/README.md

 #### Redux

-We are using [Redux Toolkit](https://redux-toolkit.js.org/) to simplify the redux setup.
+We are using [redux toolkit](https://redux-toolkit.js.org/) to simplify redux configuration.
 Redux can contain the global state of the app.
+In the boilerplate, all of the redux modules are placed in the [module folder](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/modules).
+The module file contain ***actions, reducers and hook***.
+You can check in the [app module](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/modules/app.module.ts) file.
+Here is a [example](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/Navigator.tsx#L8) how to use the module.

-This is very useful but on the other hand, it takes time to setup if you are not familiar with it.
-In the boilerplate, you see [module file](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/modules/app.module.ts) which contains actions and reducers in a file.
-Please follow the [quick start tutorials](https://redux-toolkit.js.org/tutorials/quick-start) to see how store is setup; and how to use Redux state and actions in React Components.
+If you want to add a new module, copy and paste the app module in the module directory first.
+Rename it.
+Then import the module in the [store](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/utils/store.ts#L9) file, that't it.
+If you need more instruction, please follow the [quick start tutorials](https://redux-toolkit.js.org/tutorials/quick-start) to see how store is setup; and how to use Redux state and actions in React Components.

 #### Assets